Why Should You Choose Rosenello’s for Window Replacement?

 The process of substituting all or most of your old windows with new replacement windows is one that few homeowners go through more than once in their lifetime.
 Replacing all of the windows in your house is an investment that will have more than aesthetic appeal; it will result in money saving reduced energy consumption.

 Windows provide more than a view of the neighborhood: They’re really important parts of your home’s protective envelope.
 Designed to let in light and air, they also hold the elements at bay.
 When a window begins to fail (to warp, rot, leak or simply refuse to open and close) the costs in terms of both energy loss and aggravation quickly add up.

 While new windows are no one’s favorite way to spend money, without them you’ll eventually spend the equivalent in higher heating and cooling costs, and you’ll still have bad windows.
 The good news is that there are more choices in window replacement today than ever before.

-The simplest replacements are 100 percent vinyl windows.
-Here, you remove all but the external frame and have a complete replacement insert custom made to fit the opening.
+Vinyl with sealed glass: The simplest replacements are 100% vinyl windows.
+During the process of installing vinyl replacement windows, you remove all but the external frame and have a complete replacement insert custom made to fit the opening.
 The replacement consists of an insulated vinyl casing with double-hung vinyl windows already installed.
 Vinyl windows are also available with low-E glass for reduced heat infiltration and an Energy Star Rating.

-The next step up is a wooden replacement window or sash kit, which often comes with vinyl-clad external components.
-The vinyl exterior is rotproof and never needs painting, while the interior components resemble a standard window.
+Wooden replacements: Wooden replacement windows or sash kits, which often come with vinyl-clad external components are available.
+The vinyl exterior is rot-proof and never needs painting, while the interior components resemble a standard window.
 Sash kits come as an upper and lower sash with a balance system and fit in your existing frame.
 The wooden replacement windows are manufactured similar to vinyl windows and are a complete insert.
 You’ll pay more, but you’ll get a tight window with a conventional appearance.